pranalishinde28/College-Administration-Hostel-Database-Management-/Market-Shop-main/README.md

-# Market-Shop Related Services for IITP
+# Market-Shop Related Services System for College
 * Approving/denying market shop registration requests
 * Current shop details of different areas of the campus
 * Details of shop keepers and their security pass validity